 The trip takes about half an hour and takes you on a journey through Niles Canyon.
-If you take the round trip plan on spending about two hours total.
-The Pacific Locomotive Association has railroad equipment on display and alternates between steam and diesel locomotives on the Sunday runs.
+If you take the round trip plan on spending about two hours.
+The Pacific Locomotive Association has railroad equipment on display and alternates between steam and diesel locomotives on Sunday runs.

 The Niles Canyon Railway operates along a portion of the First Transcontinental Railroad constructed in the 1860s.
 The rail line through Niles Canyon was amongst the earliest to be built in California and provided the first rail connection between San Francisco Bay and the nation.